Boundary choices and one-loop complex gravitational path integral: Analysing -integral

-The action stated in eq. \ref{eq:Nc_act_total}) includes ${\cal O}(\hbar)$ corrections from both the path-integral of $q(t)$ and $h_{ij}$ (these are one-loop corrections to the lapse action). and the corresponding quantum correction $\ln \D_q(N_c)$ are known in literature \cite{Lehners:2021jmv, DiTucci:2020weq, Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
-The contribution coming from the $h_{ij}$ which includes the on-shell part $S^{(l)}_{\rm grav}[\bar{q}, \bar{h}_l, N_c]$ and the corresponding quantum correction mentioned in the last line of eq. (\ref{eq:Nc_act_total}) are new and have not been reported earlier in literature.
+The action stated in Eq. (\ref{eq:Nc_act_total}) includes ${\cal O}(\hbar)$ corrections from both the path integral of $q(t)$ and $H_{ij}$ (these are one-loop corrections to the lapse action).
+The corresponding quantum correction $\ln \D_q(N_c)$ are known in literature \cite{Lehners:2021jmv, DiTucci:2020weq, Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
+The contribution coming from the $H_{ij}$ is the quantum correction mentioned in Eq. (\ref{eq:Nc_act_total}).
 This also incorporates the effects of the boundary actions that have been computed in the earlier section.
 One-loop studies in cosmological systems similar to the one considered in this paper have been attempted in \cite{Barvinsky:1992dz}.
 However, their study was done with Euclidean path integral in the background field formalism with metric perturbations over a fixed background spacetime given by the Hartle-Hawking Universe.
 Our study in this paper goes beyond by considering the path integral over all the geometries respecting $\mathbb{R} \times S^3$ symmetry along with the perturbations over $S^3$.
 In this case, the path integral done over the scale factor allows for all possibilities respecting boundary choices, where the lapse $N_c$ is not fixed to unity but can take any value in the complex $N_c$ plane.
 The path integral over the fluctuation is performed at one loop, taking these things into consideration.

-The $N_c$-integral in general is quite complicated for various boundary conditions.
-This complications come the non-trivial contribution coming from the path-integral over the $h_{ij}$ field.
-However, some progress can be made using the saddle-point approximation which we will utilize the compute $N_c$-integral.
-In must be highlighted though that the $N_c$ integral can be done exactly using $Airy$-functions when $h_{ij}$ contribution is not taken into account.
+The $N_c$ integral in general is quite complicated for various boundary conditions.
+These complications come from the path integral over the $h_{ij}$ field.
+However, some progress can be made using the saddle-point approximation, which we will utilize to compute $N_c$ integral.
+It must be highlighted, though, that the $N_c$ integral can be done exactly using $Airy$ functions when $h_{ij}$ contribution is not taken into account.
 This has been studied extensively in past in \cite{Lehners:2021jmv, DiTucci:2020weq, Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
-In this paper we go beyond and make an attempt in addressing the transition amplitude incorporating the effects from the fluctuation field $h_{ij}$ up to one-loop.
+In this paper, we go beyond and make an attempt to address the transition amplitude incorporating the effects from the fluctuation field $h_{ij}$ up to one loop.